shd101wyy/Yo/DESIGN.md

 ## Modules

-Same as the ECMAScript modules, we use the `import` and `export` keywords to import and export modules.
-The syntax is extended a bit.
+Similar to the ECMAScript modules, we use the `import` and `export` keywords to import and export modules.
+The syntax is changed and extended a bit.

 ```typescript
 import { copy } from "https://github.com/mo-lang/mo/std/fs.mo";